By David Joel Miller.

-It is easier to manage fear of snakes when looking at a picture book in the library than to avoid fear in the woods.
+It is easier to manage your fear of snakes when looking at a picture book in the library than to avoid that fear in the woods.
 Practice in the yard, on walks in the neighborhood and as many other places as you can find to be outside and think I can handle seeing a snake if one should cross my path.
 Practice public speaking in more than one place.

 6. Practice relapse prevention skills at times you are slightly uncomfortable.

 You don’t develop skills if there is no challenge.
 Your anxiety relapse prevention exercises need to create a little anxiety.
 Training when you are very anxious is setting yourself up for failure.
 Gradually increase the challenges, keeping the anxiety at a manageable level.